Jen Sorensen: Career

 Sorensen has published three volumes of cartoons: Slowpoke: Café Pompous from 2001, Slowpoke: America Gone Bonkers from 2004 and her latest book, Slowpoke: One Nation Oh My God! published in 2008.
 Besides her weekly political cartoon, she has produced illustrations for such periodicals as Nickelodeon Magazine, The American Prospect, The Dallas Observer, Women's Review of Books, and MAD Magazine.

 She has written and illustrated a number of long-form comics, most notably a piece on health care reform commissioned by Kaiser Health News, and a synopsis of Jane Austen's Pride and Prejudice for NPR.

+Sorensen has been a member of the artist collectives "Cartoonists with Attitude" and "Serializer."

 She served as comics editor for Splinter News (formerly Fusion) from 2014 to 2018.

 Sorensen is also a member of the National Advisory Council of the Billy Ireland Cartoon Library and Museum at Ohio State University.

 She has been interviewed by Yahoo/ABC News (video), The Washington Post, as well as the University of Virginia Magazine; the latter web article has a video of Sorensen working.